Bliksempie/fractured-world/chronicles/006-07-fragments-of-wisdom-northern-africa-and-surrounds.md

 **Midgame**: A hollowed salt crystal carved with sacred Berber runes.

 > "The salt preserves truth.
-But it doesn’t always preserve *life.*"
+But it doesn't always preserve *life.*"
 <!-- /fragment-meta -->

 <!-- fragment-meta